Aiuner/Pokemon-DareDa/README.md

 - Use PokeAPI to collect Pokémon data.
 - Render data on page.
 - Design a mobile-first webpage for the game.
+- Implement breakpoints in CSS for desktop & tablet versions of the game.
 - Implement basic game using first 151 Pokémon.
   - Have game randomly select a Pokémon for each round.
   - Render silhouette of the Pokemon & generate 4 possible answers (with 1 correct answer).